 So maybe you won’t get to be the starting Setter, but you can challenge the starting Setter by challenging them to work harder than you are working.

-Having a positive mindset doesn’t come naturally to most athletes.
+Having a positive mindset doesn’t come naturally to some athletes.
 It is something that coaches and players must be intentional about cultivating.
 This means using positive language and reinforcing the results that you want to see.
 It means that you have to be okay with making mistakes and you have to learn to control the things that you can control and ignore the things that you can’t control.